Granting temporary access to your servers (using signed SSH keys)

 Configuration on server

-First we have to properly configure the account on the receiving server.
+The first step is to configure the account on the receiving server.
 In our case the support user.

 Add then the CA public key to the authorized_keys file.